jareddonovan/creative-coding/docs/code-demos/index.md

 ---

-The coding examples on this page are designed to be simple demonstrations of techniques you might find useful for completing the second assignment.
-I plan to produce one or two new videos per week until the end of the semester.
+The coding examples on this page are designed to be simple demonstrations of techniques you might find useful for learning creative coding.

 <!-- If you have suggestions or requests for other topics you'd like
 me to cover, please post them on the [discussion forum](http://qut.to/v1yju). -->